ankitsejwal/Lyndor/README.md

 {
     "credentials": {
         "username": "",                         // username and password combination will "password": "",                         // only work when "use_cookie_for_download": false
         "use_cookie_for_download": true         // if false, username + password will be used instead },
     "requirements": {
         "dependencies": ["youtube-dl", "lxml", "beautifulsoup4", "colorama"]
     },
     "preferences": {
-        "download_subtitles": true,         // if false, subtitles won't be downloaded "download_time": "",
+        "download_subtitles": true,
-        "location": "/path/to/Movies/Lynda"
+        "ext-downloader-aria2-installed": false, // set true after installing aria2 (faster downloads) "location": "/Users/ankitsejwal/Movies/Lynda",
+        "download_time": ""
     }
 }
 ```